-[‡]These authors contributed equally
+[‡]First authors contributed equally

+Training such a network to predict generic optical flow requires a sufficiently large training set.
+Although data augmentation does help, the existing optical flow datasets are still too small to train a network on par with state of the art.
 Getting optical flow ground truth for realistic video material is known to be extremely difficult [7].
 Trading in realism for quantity, we generate a synthetic Flying Chairs dataset which consists of random background images from Flickr on which we overlay segmented images of chairs from [1].
 These data have little in common with the real world, but we can generate arbitrary amounts of samples with custom properties.
 CNNs trained on just these data generalize surprisingly well to realistic datasets, even without fine-tuning.

 Leveraging an efficient GPU implementation of CNNs, our method is faster than most competitors.
-Our networks predict optical flow at up to 10 image pairs per second on the full resolution of the Sintel dataset, achieving state-ofthe-art accuracy among real-time methods.
+Our networks predict optical flow at up to 10 image pairs per second on the full resolution of the Sintel dataset, achieving state-of-the-art accuracy among real-time methods.